FLL-Team-24277/FLL-Lego-Storage/README.md

 We have different types of storage that we use for building robots.
 This github repository will document the overall storage plan.
 If it helps your team, drop us a not to let us know!

 This pdf file is an index of all of our storage.
 It will be referenced a couple of times below.
-Try right-clicking and choose to save the file to view it.
+You may want to download the pdf to your computer so you can open it in an app of your choice.
 [Storage index](https://github.com/FLL-Team-24277/FLL-Lego-Storage/blob/main/Lego%20Parts%20Bins.pdf)

 ## Colored Bins for Building